sappkevin/ai-code-translator/README.md

 npm run dev
 ```

+Troubleshooting Steps:

+Error 500 with Message : You exceeded your current quota, please check your plan and billing details
+Solution: Add a payment method to openai.com account

 ## Source Repo + Arthor

 If you have any questions, feel free to reach out to the original author [Twitter](https://twitter.com/mckaywrigley).